Animator: Kim Titus

 Sundre is a town in central Alberta, Canada that is surrounded by Mountain View County.
 It is approximately 100 km northwest of Calgary on the Cowboy Trail in the foothills of the Canadian Rockies

-The Animator’s with the support of the Town, local churches, volunteers, and business have built a safe place for at risky youth of the area.
+The Animator’s with the support of the Town, local churches, volunteers, and business have built a safe place for at risk youth of the area.
 The motto for the centre is “there is a place for everyone,” and everyone in town and outlying areas have noticed positive change since this facility has opened.

 $ 40000 Individual Community Grant